 The custody decision can be very difficult and can involve complex issues of the fitness, parenting skills, and strengths and weaknesses of the parents, the relationships between parents and children, family dynamics among other family members such as stepparents, siblings, or other relatives, as well as the psychological well-being and safety of the child or children.

 Forensic psychology has been recognized by the courts of New York State as its own sub-specialty of psychology, which deals with custody litigation , reviewing psychological traits and possible psychopathology of the parties ,and recommending custody arrangements.

 In New York State these forensic psychologists or psychiatrists are often referred to as “court appointed neutrals”, which emphasizes their role as independent experts working for the court and not for either of the parties.

-The evaluator’s report will likely include a so called “mental status evaluations” for each party, which is the evaluator’s assessment of the party’s mental functioning, and the presence or absence of psychopathology.
+The evaluator’s report will likely include a “mental status evaluation” for each party, which is the evaluator’s assessment of the party’s mental functioning, and the presence or absence of obvious psychopathology.